People often ask questions about Kevin and his career – here are the ones he often hears, and his answers.

 Working with heat and wearing heavy protective clothing in such a hot place, how do you keep cool in the summer?

 The way Native Americans used to: I sweat.
 My studio has a swamp cooler, which uses water to cool, but the building is too open for air conditioning.

 What is your most challenging piece?

 Mobius was the most challenging because it is so small and it twists so much.
 Torsional Twist is similar but, because it’s larger, it was easier to shrink and expand the metal.
-Being much smaller and having so much more of a twist, it was very difficult with Mobius to get the metal to do what I wanted it to do.
+Mobius was so much smaller and has so much more of a twist it made it very difficult to get the metal to do what I wanted it to do.

 Another was Charged Particle, but for very different reasons.
 I had to be really precise to get it all to come together.

 I work 4-5 days a week in the studio.
 I sometimes do rendering in the office, but getting away, riding my motorcycle, being in nature is often as important for me as time spent in front of a monitor with my CAD program or in the studio with a torch in my hand.

 Forward.
 Bigger pieces, more challenging, exciting pieces, learning new techniques to allow me to create new work.

 Do you have a question for Kevin?
 Please contact him at firstname.lastname@example.org or call 602-952-8767.
 Thanks!